icebox246/cubsub/README.md

 # CubSub

 A simple game written in C, with SDL2.
+Currently only supported platform is Linux (other unix-like OSs may also work).

 Player can control a submarine and move it around randomly generated world.